A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

-\paragraph{API and Scraping Trace data: Interaction and Content Networks} The size of the data sets varied by platform and by study as Figure \ref{fig:users} and Figure \ref{fig:data points} show.
+The size of the data sets varied by platform and by study as Figure \ref{fig:usersAndData} in the Appendix shows.
 Data consisted of posts, comments, likes, and other digital traces.
 Different amounts of users and data were used for the analysis, with interaction-based methods having the advantage that larger data sets could often be examined, whereas content-considering data sets either had to be labeled, cleaned or had to apply resource-intensive Machine Learning (ML) algorithms to make sense of their data.
 The differences by platform could be related to the platforms' API access restrictions.
-Studies that included data donated by users included additional information to the traces, but were smaller in size\footnote{This could make them more prone to selection bias \cite{ohme}.} Data gathering periods differ among studies as well, and most of the studies look at a certain event, such as an election to investigate emerging echo chambers around that event.
+Studies that included data donated by users included additional information to the traces, but were smaller in size\footnote{This could make them more prone to selection bias \cite{ohme}.}.
+Data gathering periods differ among studies as well, and most of the studies look at a certain event, such as an election to investigate emerging echo chambers around that event.
 There were also works that examined longer time spans.
 An overview of interaction-based data sets and content considering data sets can be seen in Table \ref{tab:datasets}.